 A fresh coconut will be light and sweet and will not contain coconut meat, the white, fleshy, tender substance.
 A ripe or stale one will taste sour.

-Selection: Pick medium sized, clean, and green colored nuts as they contain large amounts of water.
+Selection: Pick medium-sized, clean, and green-colored coconuts as they contain large amounts of water.
 Do not choose coconuts that have hard brown shells and gray patches as they indicate mature nuts.